Let's start this blog with a famous marketing quote by Theodor Levitt. "People don't want a quarter inch drill, they want a quarter inch hole".

 Let's look at a few examples of jobs vs benefits

 Benefit: Keeping you legal and saving you tax

-Benefit: making a good party great by keeping the dancefloor full
+Benefit: Making a good party great by keeping the guests on the dance floor